Midwife Negligence Leading To A Birth Injury Claims Guide – How Much Compensation Can I Claim?

 Incorrectly monitoring the baby’s heart rate.

 Have you been a victim of midwife negligence which caused birth injuries to your baby?
 Or are you a mother that was injured as a result of delivery room medical negligence, or a person over the age of 18, who sustained birth injuries due to negligence by a midwife?
-You could be entitled to make a midwife birth injury claim for thousands of pounds in compensation.
+You could be entitled to make a midwife birth injury claim for compensation.
 Call Legal Expert today, to see if you are owed midwife negligence compensation.

 Negligence in midwifery practice can lead to long term and permanent conditions such as Erb’s palsy, cerebral palsy, permanent brain damage, broken bones or fractured bones.
 In extreme cases broken or fractured bones or spinal injuries caused by negligence by maternity staff can lead to paralysis or partial paralysis.
 What are the causes of birth injuries?
 Incorrect use of forceps, or failing to notice distress in the foetus, or not realising that the foetus is deprived of oxygen (hypoxia) can all cause birth injuries.